tianshang486/mysql/intl.en-US/RDS MySQL Database/Account/Authorize the service account of an ApsaraDB RDS for MySQL instance.md

 5. On the **Service Account Permissions** tab, find the permission that you want to grant to the service account, and turn on the switch in the **Permission Status** column.

-    -   For problems related to IP address whitelists or database parameters, you can grant only the **Configuration Permission** to the service account.
+    -   For problems that are related to IP address whitelists or database parameters, you only need to grant the **Configuration Permission** to the service account.
-    -   For database performance problems caused by application defects, you must grant the **Data Permission** to the service account.
+    -   For database performance problems that are caused by applications, you must grant the **Data Permission** to the service account.
     ![](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5250359951/p4170.png)

 6. In the dialog box that appears, specify the expiration time of the service account and click **OK**.